 First patient I met whilst working in an psychiatric hospital, was a young mother of 2.
-She was over 50 miles aways from her family home, 2 hour journey for her husband to come and visit her.
-She was admitted the night before because other hospitals closer to her home were full.
+She was over 50 miles away from her family home, 2 hour journey for her husband to come and visit her.
+Because other hospitals closer to her home were full, she was admitted the night before .
 She was with us for 3 weeks.
 I thought to myself, would this have been acceptable if she had required admission to hospital with a physical health problem?

 The looming bed crisis is no overstatement .
 The managers are under immense pressure to free up beds and ‘get patients out’.
 I remember witnessing a 18 year old girl been told that she was ‘now better’ so had to be discharged to the local hostel that day.
 She broke down in tears, terrified of being sent back to the place full of ‘druggies and nasty people’.
 Understaffed, under-resourced, easy target for dealers and pimps.

 Mental health services receive just 13% of NHS funding, despite accounting for more than 23% of disease burden.
 Access to psychological services remains unacceptable.
 Report commissioned by mind.org.uk stated 50% of patient had waited over 3 months to receive psychological therapy, with 10% waiting over a year1.
 Last year a government commissioned report stated in eight CCG areas, less than 25% of those referred therapy were assessed within 28 days.
 In 22 CCGs, over 10% of referrals waited more than 90 days2.
 These findings come 7 years post the introduction of IAPT – the ‘4 year programme’ introduced by the government to improve access to psychological therapy.